Protofall/Crayon-Game-Framework/README.md

 ### Starting a new project
 Firstly I'd recommend looking at the demos provided to see what Crayon is capable of.
+Do note that some of them aren't using the latest and best Crayon methods (Eg, you should always start your Crayon program with `crayon_init()`, however some programs have old code that skips that).

 Once you feel satisfied with understanding what Crayon is capable of, copy the `New-Project` demo.
 You can rename the project at the top of the makefile.